-Influenced by jazz, chamber music, Indian music and free improvisation, he has applied his virtuoso improvisation skills and his composition talents to a wide scope of musical activities.
-He toured in Europe, India, Japan, the USA and Canada.
+Composer / viola player Oene van Geel (1973) is a musical adventurer.
+Influenced by jazz, Indian music, chamber music and free improvisation, he uses his virtuoso improvisation skills and his talent for composition for a wide range of musical activities.

-As a player he is currently active with: Zapp4, Estafest, The Nordanians, Haanstra & van Geel and a duo with Matteo Mijderwijk.
-Besides these groups he is regularly invited as an improvising guest soloist.
+As a player he is currently active with the following ensembles / bands: Estafest, The Nordanians, Haanstra & van Geel, in duo with pianist Philipp Rüttgers in duo with dancer Miri Lee and in trio with Goda Zukauskaite (dance) and Rob van den Broek (visual artist).
+In addition to playing with these formations, he is regularly invited as an improvising guest soloist.

-The combination of different disciplines is a fascinating field to work in for Oene.
+The combination of different disciplines is a fascinating working environment for Oene.

 If you have seen Van Geel play, you know his sparkling, enthusiastic way of playing is contagious.
 The VPRO / Boy Edgar Prize 2013 goes to an unorthodox and therefore excellent ambassador of jazz.